acl-org/acl-anthology/hugo/content/info/contrib.md

 The remaining steps are handled by Anthology staff and use [Anthology tools](https://github.com/acl-org/acl-anthology/tree/master/bin/):

-- We ingest that data by running additional scripts that convert it into our authoritative format, apply title-case protection, and disambigutate author names.
+- We ingest that data by running additional scripts that convert it into our authoritative format, apply title-case protection, and disambiguate author names.
 - This becomes a pull request on [our Github repository](https://github.com/acl-org/acl-anthology/).
 - Once approved and merged into the `master` branch, the site will be automatically rebuilt (which happens twice a day) and made live.